daniel-deychakiwsky/daniel-deychakiwsky.github.io/_posts/2022-01-02-matrix-factorization-sparsity.md

 Although the inversion is obvious given $\mathbf{W} \in \mathbb{R}^{24\times24}$,
 $\mathbf{H} \in \mathbb{R}^{24\times24}$, and $\mathbf{I}_{24}$, this degenerate case
-highlights how helpless the model becomes with no correlational signal in the data.
+highlights how helpless the model becomes with no correlation or interesting signal in the data.

 ## Simulation